Mapping Broadband Health in America - FAQs

 Why is the data at a county level as opposed to a city or neighborhood level?

-We focus on counties for several reasons: (1) county level data is available across various health (e.g, diabetes, obesity, preventable hospitalizations) and connectivity benchmarks, allowing apples to apples comparisons; (2) counties are a discrete geographic unit that can potentially drive broadband economies and local health policy; and (3) counties are the building blocks for publishing many types of data (e.g. economic) and for tracking progress and regional population and economic trends.
+We focus on counties for several reasons: (1) county level data is available across various health (e.g., maternal health, diabetes, obesity, preventable hospitalizations) and connectivity benchmarks, allowing apples to apples comparisons; (2) counties are a discrete geographic unit that can potentially drive broadband economies and local health policy; and (3) counties are the building blocks for publishing many types of data (e.g., economic) and for tracking progress and regional population and economic trends.

 Which aspects of connectivity does the map track?

 The platform uses data about residential broadband access (deployment) and Internet adoption (subscribership).
-Access is correlated to the FCC benchmark speeds of 25 mbps download and 3 mbps upload.
+Access is correlated to the FCC benchmark speeds of 25 Mbps download and 3 Mbps upload.
 Internet adoption measures subscribership at 200 kbps.
-The platform also displays statistics on download and upload speeds as well as the percentage of population who have access to specified speed tiers.
+The platform also displays statistics on download and upload speeds as well as the percentage of population who have access to specified speed tiers (for some visualizations).

 I’m having trouble using this map.
 Is there someone who can assist?

-The Connect2HealthFCC Task Force welcomes your suggestions and feedback as we continue to develop and refine the Mapping Broadband Health in America platform.
+The Connect2HealthFCC Task Force welcomes your suggestions and feedback as we continue to refine and expand the Mapping Broadband Health in America platform.
 Please send questions or comments to engageC2H@fcc.gov, with “Mapping” in the subject line.